flo-at/minmon/README.md

-# MinMon - an opinionated minimal monitoring and alarming tool
+# MinMon - an opinionated minimal monitoring and alarming tool (for Linux)
 This tool is just a single binary and a config file.
 No database, no GUI, no graphs.
 Just monitoring and alarms.
 I wrote this because the [exsiting alternatives](#existing-alternatives) I could find were too heavy, mainly focused on nice GUIs with graphs (not on alarming), too complex to setup or targeted at cloud/multi-instance setups.